Psych Alliance: Psychology Club and Psi Chi

 If you meet these criteria and are interested in becoming a member, please visit the Psi Chi website and complete the on-line application form here.

 The lifetime membership fee of $75, which includes $55 international dues and $20 local dues, will be due once your application has been approved.

 Chapter meetings are open to all who are interested, regardless of membership status.
-This semester (Fall 2013), we meet in EN D055 on Mondays from 12:45-1:45 with Psychology Club.

 An induction ceremony for new members is held annually each spring.